Sudomemo/sudomemo-locales/README.md

 10. We'll review your Pull Request as soon as possible, make sure to check back regularly in case there is something we ask you to fix.

+### Ignore Lists

+Sometimes there's strings that shouldn't be translated.
+Those get added to our ignore list.

+For example, youtube.po for ja_JP has some strings that don't get translated.
+We put the msgid's in this file:

+`/ignores/ja_JP/youtube.txt`

+This is used for our tool that finds untranslated strings.

 #### Example Langcode list

 Common languages: